deepandas11/deepandas11.github.io/_pages/about.md

 ---

 Welcome to my Personal Website.

-I am a graduate student at [The University of Wisconsin-Madison](https://www.engr.wisc.edu/department/electrical-computer-engineering/).
+I am a senior graduate student at [The University of Wisconsin-Madison](https://www.engr.wisc.edu/department/electrical-computer-engineering/).
 I work with [Prof. Sharon Li](http://pages.cs.wisc.edu/~sharonli/) and usually find myself probing on topics like:

-- Continual Learning and Robustness in Deep Learning
+- *Continual Learning and Robustness in Deep Learning*
-- Machine Learning Pipelines and Systems
+- *Machine Learning Pipelines and Systems*

 You can find my technical blogposts [here](https://deepandas11.github.io/year-archive/).
 When I am not invested in my academic pursuits, I am probably busy [with this.](https://deepandas11.github.io/beyond/)

-Highlights:
+**Highlights Reel**:
 - Aug, 2020: Wrapped up my internship at [Datachat](https://www.datachat.ai) as a Data Scientist.
 At Datachat, I am involved in the development of natural language prompted Machine Learning pipelines that reduce the technical barrier to perform ML and analytics workflows.
-- Sep 2020: Joined as a Teaching Assistant for the Course [CS/ECE 533: Digital Image Processing]() at UW Madison.
+- Aug 2020: Joined as a Teaching Assistant for the Course [CS/ECE 533: Digital Image Processing]() at UW Madison.
 - June, 2020: Paper titled ['An Empirical Analysis of the Impact of Data Augmentation on Distillation'](http://www.gatsby.ucl.ac.uk/~balaji/udl2020/accepted-papers/UDL2020-paper-082.pdf) published at ICML 2020-UDL workshop.
 - Dec, 2019: Wrapped up my internship at [Scortex](https://scortex.io/) as a Deep Learning Researcher.
 At Scortex, I primarily contributed to improving the existing Vision based Defect detection system.
 I was successful in developing an effective Active Learning strategy for the underlying Deep Learning models.
 - Jan 2019: Joined as a Teaching Assistant for the Course [CS-301: Data Programming](https://tyler.caraza-harter.com/cs301/spring19/syllabus.html) at UW Madison.